Writing Better Judgments II, August 2025

 • Evaluate the institutional and community pressure upon the modern judge for speedier justice

-• Identify and apply the means of writing with both speed and correctness
+• Identify and apply the means of writing with both speed and correctness through effective architecture

 • Identify and apply effective tools to manage judgment load, procrastination and timely judgment delivery.